RabeaWahab/elasticli/README.md

 # elastic-cli
-Command line tool for elastic search
+A command line tool to simplify getting information about your Elastic search installation.

+## Commands:

+`elasticli ping`

+Pings elastic search to check if the service is up, it appends the `host:port` to get an idea on where it connected.